equinix/terraform-provider-equinix/docs/resources/equinix_network_device.md

 will receive notifications about secondary device
 * `additional_bandwidth` - (Optional) Additional Internet
 bandwidth, in Mbps, for a secondary device
-* `vendor_configuration` - (Optional) map of vendor specific
+* `vendor_configuration` - (Optional) Map of vendor specific
-configuration parameters for a secondary device
+configuration parameters for a secondary device (controller1, activationKey, managementType, siteId, systemIpAddress)
 * `acl_template_id` - Identifier of an ACL template that will be applied on a secondary device
 * `ssh-key` - (Optional) up to one definition of SSH key that will be provisioned